Careers360 Logo

 The answer is the option (i) and (iv), i.e. Hydrides of group 13 act as Lewis acids and Hydrides of group 15 act as Lewis bases.

-All the elements of group 13 are hydrides which act as Lewis acids since they form electron-deficient compounds.
-The group 14 elements are known as electron-rich hydrides and thus have extra electrons which are present in the form of lone pairs.
-Groups 15 to 17 have elements which form compounds that have 1 to 3 lone pairs and therefore act as Lewis bases.
+All the elements of group 13 are hydrides, which act as Lewis acids since they form electron-deficient compounds.
+The group 14 elements are known as electron-rich hydrides and thus have extra electrons, which are present in the form of lone pairs.
+Groups 15 to 17 have elements that form compounds that have 1 to 3 lone pairs and therefore act as Lewis bases.

 Question:27